We do NOT provide septic inspections.

 This involves injecting a fluorescent dye into the septic system.
 If the dye shows up on the surface of the ground above the drain field, the septic system is failing.

-You should also ask for an “open pit test.”
+You should ask for an “open pit inspection.”

+This can only be performed by a septic company who is registered in your county.
 This test involves pumping out the tank and removing the dirt that covers the top of the tank and distribution line.
-Mirrors or video cameras are then lowered into the tank so that it can be thoroughly inspected.
+Mirrors or sometimes cameras are then lowered into the tank so that it can be thoroughly inspected.